Security and Privacy

 Enabling two-factor authentication is one of the most effective ways to protect your smartphone from getting hacked.
 Two-factor authentication adds an extra layer of security by requiring users to provide a second form of verification before accessing their account or device.
 This can include a fingerprint, facial recognition, or a unique code sent via text message.

 By enabling two-factor authentication, you’re essentially creating a barrier that cyber criminals can’t easily break through.
 They would need access to your physical device or personal information in order to bypass this extra layer of security.
-This can significantly reduce the risk of unauthorized access and prevent malicious actors from stealing your sensitive information.
+This can significantly reduce the risk of unauthorised access and prevent malicious actors from stealing your sensitive information.

 Overall, enabling two-factor authentication should be considered a mandatory step for anyone looking to improve their smartphone’s security posture.
 It may take a few extra seconds to log in each time, but it’s worth it for the added peace of mind of knowing that your data is safe from potential cyber-attacks.